AdityaKane2001/regnety/README.md

 ## About this repository

 This implementation of RegNet-Y is my project for Google Summer of Code 2021 with TensorFlow<sup>[1]</sup>.
-The models were trained on Google Cloud TPUs granted by [TRC](https://sites.research.google/trc/).
-More on that at the end.

 <img src="https://raw.githubusercontent.com/AdityaKane2001/archive/main/regnetys.png?token=APLNNKW6U75LR3OZUUGE6DTBFXFZC">